 The best planting strategy for fruit farming is determined by growth, flowering habits, and light requirements on the one hand and management issues on the other.
 To attain the maximum yields and greatest operational efficiency on a given plot of ground, there is a trend toward using dwarfing stocks, growth control agents, closer planting and training, or all of them.

 For instance, grape spacing of eight to nine feet [1,500 plants per hectare] often yields the highest vineyard produce.

 After choosing a location, it is cleaned, levelled (if necessary), and planted.
 After that, the appropriate road, irrigation, and drainage systems are set up.
-However, drip irrigation systems are proven to be the most effective method for irrigation.
+However, drip irrigation systems are proven to be the most effective irrigation method.
 Then the placements of the plant or row positions are decided by the contour terraces and streams developed.
-Contour planting is necessary to control erosion and conserve moisture in terrain that is rolling or sloping.
+Contour planting is necessary to control erosion and conserve moisture in rolling or sloping terrain.

 Diseases and pests attack causes a great reduction in yield.
 Thus, fumigation is required before planting on older lands due to nematode or other pest infestations.